How would you like to grow old? Painless, mobile and healthy? Or moving like a broken down old junker? Tough choice, right?

 Grab a jumper the moment you feel cold

-Mild discomfort from cold may actually be beneficial.
-Research shows that shivering triggers hormones that help convert white fat (the kind that stores energy) into brown fat (which burns calories).
-Just 10 to 15 minutes of shivering can stimulate the same hormonal activity as an hour of moderate exercise.
+Mild cold may actually be good for you- especially the nervous system.
+Research shows that shivering triggers hormones that convert white fat (the kind that stores energy) into brown fat (which burns calories).
+If you want to take advantage of this, and you're feeling brave- start the day with a cold shower!

 Skip flexibility exercises